Lecrapouille/zipper/README.md

 ```

 After `close()` you can reopen the zip archive with `open()`.
 The implicit option
-`Zipper::openFlags::Append` is to preserve the zip content.
+`Zipper::OpenFlags::Append` is to preserve the zip content.
 To replace the zip
-file, use `Zipper::openFlags::Overwrite`.
+file, use `Zipper::OpenFlags::Overwrite`.

 ```c++
 Zipper zipper("ziptest.zip", ...);